crypto-jones/react-movies/README.md

 # react-movies
-This is a simple web app that displays movies from the Movie Database API.
+This is a simple web app that queries and displays movies from the Movie Database API.

 ## To Run The App